Redawt/f4-frost-guide/lighting.md

 * If your PC isn't good enough for lighting mods, you can skip this section completely!
 * **You have to install a FROST patch the lighting mod that you choose later!**{: .hili}
   * Don't worry, the guide will tell you when to do install them.
+* You should only download lighting mods that have a patch for FROST
+* ENBs and Reshade do not count as lighting mod, so you can safely with the mods down below

 ## Creating a Seperator in MO2